How an iconic American dessert wove its way into our Korean American Thanksgiving

 An interracial marriage story and the humble pumpkin pie recipe that won my family over.

 Friends, somehow it’s November and our hearts are heavy from so much trauma and suffering in the world.
 We find ourselves seeking small moments of comfort so we’re already thinking ahead to Thanksgiving.
 For paid subscribers, I’m sharing Mark’s recipe for pumpkin pie and a video where he shows you his dough rolling tip.
-One note: Substack doesn’t allow comments on paid posts unless you’re a paid subscriber which is a feature I dislike.
-Get in touch via email or social if you have any questions!

 In our immigrant Asian household, dessert came in the form of cut up fruit at the end of every meal.
 Apples were quartered and peeled with a small v-shaped notch carved at the center of each slice to cut away the seeds from its core.
 I’d watch as the women in my family grabbed melons, apples, and whatever else was in season, expertly peeling and slicing with a knife, hands working quickly until a platter of perfectly arranged fruit materialized.
 The last touch was a smattering of toothpicks stuck across a handful of pieces for easy picking.